-This section provides developers with schematic drawings, example Kensa heat pump and ground array costs comparative to LPG, and a real-life case study to showcase how a micro-district ground source heat pump system fed by a borehole ground array can provide heating and hot water to multiple buildings.
+This section provides developers with a ground source heat pump design with schematic drawings, ground source heat pump installation costs comparative to LPG, and a real-life case study and ground source heat pump reviews to showcase how a new build development featuring a district ground source heat pump system fed by a borehole ground array can provide heating and hot water to multiple buildings.

 For illustrative purposes only

 Based on the above schematic, Kensa has calculated example costs below to illustrate the upfront finance required and the expected running costs and income generated via the Non-Domestic Renewable Heat Incentive (RHI) over a 20 year period (the duration of the Non Domestic RHI), compared to an LPG system.
 For a bespoke quote please click here.

 |Total heat pump capacity||52kW|

 |Equipment type||4 x 13kW Evo's|

 |Ground array type||Boreholes|